xan105/node-cgo-regodit/README.md

 Delete given key.

-NB: If key has some sub-keys key will not be deleted.
+NB: If key has some sub-keys then key will not be deleted.

 ### RegDeleteKeyValue
 `(string root: "HKCR"|"HKCU"|"HKLM"|"HKU"|"HKCC", string key, string name) void`